leiwang008/documents/kafka/how_to_run_kafka_in_sasl_plaintext_oauthbearer_with_oidc_token.md

 # How to run kafka in SASL_PLAINTEXT+OAUTHBEARER mode with OIDC secure token?
 ​
+Now kafka supports **Extend SASL/OAUTHBEARER with Support for OIDC** which has been documented in [KIP-768](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=186877575) and has been implemented in the jira ticket [KAFKA-13202](https://issues.apache.org/jira/browse/KAFKA-13202) , the implementation of KIP-768 provides a concrete implementation of the interfaces defined in [KIP-255](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=75968876) to allow Kafka to connect to an Open ID identity provider for authentication and token retrieval and it can be used in **production cases**.

 Before configuring the broker, we need the [azure OIDC secure token](https://github.com/leiwang008/documents/blob/main/kafka/how_to_generate_azure_oidc_token.md)
 Suppose that we have registered the azure application and we have